CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/obeyGeneralContractWhenOverridingEquals.md

-#Obey the General Contract when Overriding Equals
+# Obey the General Contract when Overriding Equals

 There are many ways to incorrectly override the Equals method

 The easiest way to avoid problems is to avoid overriding the equals method, in which case each instance is equal only to itself

-If that is not idel, then this is the right thing to do if any of the following conditions apply:
+If that is not ideal, then this is the right thing to do if any of the following conditions apply:

 ***

-###Each instance of the class is inherently unique
+### Each instance of the class is inherently unique
 -

 This is true for classes that represent active entities rather than values, such as Thread